If unfinished projects keep you worrying & planning at night, try these 4 strategies to help you get stuff done so you can get to sleep already.

 Coaches often end up working with clients who are a lot like they are.
 As a Sleep & Well-being coach, I’m no exception!
 Most of my clients are high achievers and like to feel productive.
 They’re passionate about many things, and often involved in quite a few projects.

 As I mentioned here, few people who struggle with sleep lay awake in bed at night thinking happy and/or humorous thoughts.
-It’s also true that few people can’t sleep because they’re thinking about all the things they’ve accomplished during a day!
+It’s also true that few people can’t sleep because they’re thinking about how proud they are about all the things they’ve accomplished during a day!

-Rather, what keeps you worrying, planning, and waking at 3 am is your endless list of To Dos.
+Rather, what keeps you worrying, planning, and waking at 3 a.m. might be your endless list of To Dos.

-These projects linger in the background, draining your energy, and robbing you of your sleep.
+These projects linger in the background, draining your energy, and rob you of refreshing sleep.

 Here are 4 strategies you can use to get stuff done so you can sleep already!